b4yuan/sefa_classroom/README.md

 FILL IN

-## Grading
+## Deploying the System
-This section will cover how to grade assignments with the system.
+This section will cover how to set up the system and grade assignments.

 ### Downloading/Set-Up
 To use the grading system, this repository needs to be cloned to a server (or computer), which can be done using the following terminal command: